 If you have been injured at work, it is common to ask the people closest to you for their advice, especially if they have experienced a similar situation.
-While the intentions may be well meaning, it can also be extremely harmful if the advice is not truly sound.
+While the intentions may be well meaning, it can also be harmful if the advice is not sound.
 One constant in life is that workers' compensation laws and procedures change like Ohio weather: stick around a few minutes and it'll be different.
 Even if you yourself have had claims before, don't presume things aren't different now than even last year.

 What Should I Know About Workers’ Compensation Cases and Claims?

 - Workers’ Compensation laws vary considerably from state to state - From determining whether and how employee fault is considered to the time you have to file a claim, laws regarding work accidents depend on the state where you live.
-Ohio is truly unique among the states in terms of how it handles workers compensation claims.
+Ohio is unique among the states in terms of how it handles workers compensation claims.
 In nearly every other state in the union, companies purchase workers’ compensation insurance much as they would fire or health insurance.
 In such states, workers’ compensation claims are handled much more like personal injury claims and settlements along with return to work at the same employer are the norm.
 This is not at all how it works in Ohio where we have a constitutionally-established state insurance fund known as the Bureau of Workers’ Compensation (BWC).
 Except for very large employers such as Navistar, Children’s Hospital, Staffmark, Worthington Industries and others, employers pay premiums to the BWC for workers’ compensation coverage--much like we ourselves pay for life insurance or homeowners coverage.
-This state agency, not private insurance companies, is responsible for administering workers compensation claims in Ohio for such state-funded employers.
-Settlement of claims may occur or not; some claims go on for 40 years or more ( I have one client whose injury dates back to 1965!!).
+This state agency, not private insurance companies, administers workers compensation claims in Ohio for such state-funded employers.
+Settlement of claims may occur or not; some claims go on for 50 years or more ( I have one client whose injury dates to 1965!!).
 And while settlement may be an option, it requires resignation from work at the employer of record in all but the rarest of circumstances.
 Similar to many other states, Ohio has a “no-fault” system for workers’ compensation coverage, meaning that a claim may be pursued even if the result of the injured worker’s negligence.
-However, it seems that every few years Ohio legislators, courts and self-insured employers try to whittle away at this and make employee “fault” or “contributory negligence” a bar to recovery.
-Not long ago, for example, a 17 year-old worker sustained significant burns when adding water to a fryer at a fast-food chicken restaurant.
-The Ohio Supreme Court initially accepted the employer’s argument that this young employee, who had been instructed not to clean the fryer with water, essentially had caused his own injuries by his own stupidity or inattention.
-This case caused such a widespread reaction from we attorneys who represent injured workers that the Court agreed to reconsider its decision and affirm that Ohio is a no-fault system when it comes to workers’ compensation claims—for now.
+However, every few years Ohio legislators, courts and self-insured employers try to whittle away at this and make employee “fault” or “contributory negligence” a bar to recovery.
+Recently, for example, a 17 year-old worker sustained significant burns when adding water to a fryer at a fast-food chicken restaurant.
+The Ohio Supreme Court initially accepted the employer’s argument this young employee, who had been instructed not to clean the fryer with water, essentially had caused his own injuries by his own stupidity or inattention.
+This case caused such a widespread reaction from we attorneys who represent injured workers that the Court agreed to reconsider its decision and affirm that Ohio is a no-fault system concerning workers’ compensation claims—for now.

 - Hiring an attorney is not “too expensive” - If your work accident involved only minor injuries, no time lost from work, and is accepted by your employer and the BWC for all the injuries you sustained, you may not need to hire an attorney.
 However, workers involved in any accident that causes significant injuries, expensive and/or ongoing medical treatment and prolonged time off work are usually best served by getting an attorney’s advice.
 As an attorney who handles workers’ compensation claims exclusively on behalf of injured Ohioans, I work on a contingency fee basis, meaning there is no upfront fee for legal representation and no hourly billing.
-I am paid only if and when I obtain money for you in your claim.
+I am paid only if I obtain money for you in your claim.

 This website is dedicated to educating injured workers in Ohio and their families.
-Our clients are often going through the claims process for the first time and not exactly sure on how to best handle their claim.
-We want to help you avoid some of these common pitfalls we often see.
-Contact our workers’ compensation law office in Upper Arlington at (614) 334-4649 for a free consultation if you have any questions after experiencing a work-related injury in Ohio.
+Our clients are often going through the claims process for the first time and not sure on how to best handle their claim.
+We want to help you avoid some common pitfalls we often see.
+Contact our workers’ compensation law office in Upper Arlington at (614) 334-4649 for a free consultation if you have questions after experiencing a work-related injury in Ohio.